enricopiseddu/lendingPool/README.md

 Finally, the function checks if the flash loan is completely repaid (including fee): if true, the transaction is correctly executed and the flash loan is correctly performed, if false the transaction is completely reverted.

 As seen, performing a flash loan does not require the user deposits collateral or he has a sufficient health factor.
 The only constraint is that the amount borrowed must be returned in the same currency (including the fee) within the same transaction, otherwise, the flash loan is reverted.

-#### 4.7.1 Differences between flash loan functions
-The main difference is that flash loans are available in Aave implementation, while in this work, they are not included in the lending pool but summarized and studied apart.
-Since in Aave flash loans are included, a part of the fee accrued is distributed to lenders, while the other part is taken by the protocol itself: this feature notices in the respective [function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L860).

 ### 4.8 Functions for computing users' data
 All of these functions can be called by everyone.
 For each function, its signature is proposed, and a brief comment on how it works.
 All of these functions are very similar to Aave's implementation because they mostly compute data with specific formulas.
 The only differences are the data structures used: in this work, there are two main structures holding reserve and user's data, while in Aave's implementation data are held by different smart contracts.